nazibnb/web-portfolio/README.md

          an

             or
             The casualy figures, viewed this way, become more significant.
-If they represent genuine force degradation—not just a setback—then "counterattack capability" might be illusory.
+If they represent genuine force deradation—not just a setback—then "counterattack capability" might be illusory.
 The STC might lack the ability to mount meaningful resistance, which simplifies Saudi Arabia's holding problem considerably
    ';'
 </head>
 <body>